Arctic Star White Nectarine Tree Information and Care

 Watering Nectarine Trees – How Much and How Often

 The Arctic Star white nectarine tree thrives with deep watering.
 In most soils, water newly planted trees weekly once they leaf out in the early Spring.
-Increase the frequency to twice per week, as the whether warms up in the Spring to Summer.
+Increase the frequency to twice per week, as the weather warms up in the Spring to Summer.
 It’s normal to irrigate 3 times per week during hot Summer in sandy soils.
 Reduce the frequency as it cools in the Fall.
 Discontinue watering in the Winter while the tree is dormant.

 Fertilizing Nectarine Trees – How to Feed a Nectarine Tree